 _

-Thanks to Sensation Bretagne, the various resorts, and Laurent from the AirPur agency for organizing this great stay to discover the resorts of South Brittany.
+Thanks to Sensation Bretagne, the various resorts, and Laurent from the AirPur agency for organizing this wonderful trip to discover the resorts of South Brittany.

-I hope that with all this I will have made you want to visit Brittany, and if you too have your favorite addresses and tips for this destination, do not hesitate to share them in the comments below!
+I hope that all this has made you want to visit Brittany, and if you too have your favorite addresses and tips for this destination, feel free to share them in the comments below!

-Photo credits: Nicolas Diolez Photos are not royalty-free, photographer's authorization mandatory before any use
+Photo credits: Nicolas Diolez Photos are not royalty-free; the photographer's authorization is required before any use